((Content warning: This is a fictional portrayal of kidnap, assault, and criminal exploitation of children.))

 There is a pause.
 I hear her sniffle slightly.
 “I don’t know why I called.
 I don’t know you.”

-“It sounds like you maybe wanted to talk to someone that wasn’t there with you?”
+“It sounds like you might have wanted to talk to someone that wasn’t there with you?”
 When she didn’t answer, I tried again, “or maybe wanted to talk with someone you’re missing?”

 She took a breath.